TheOneTheOnlyDavidBrown/Lagrange/_posts/2017-04-27-node-first-browser-development.md

 You can't do this with the logic in the view layer.

 Now that you've learned a new approach, use it!
-And if you liked this article, you'll probably like [this article](http://davidcbrown.io/musings/decoupling-application-logic-from-your-framework.html){:target="_blank"}.
+And if you liked this article, you'll definitely like [this article](http://davidcbrown.io/musings/decoupling-application-logic-from-your-framework.html){:target="_blank"}.
 And feel free to share if you enjoyed it!